robotology/whole-body-controllers/library/README.md

 ## matlab-wbc

-A collection of utlity functions/scripts used by the controllers.
+A collection of utlity functions/scripts used by all the controllers.

 ### How to install the folder